jackcoble/coble.uk/content/posts/enabling-2fa-on-my-servers-over-ssh.md

 * Verification code - this is the first code that is specific to the QR code.
 * Backup (emergency) codes - if you happen to lose your authenticator device, you can use these codes to gain access to your server.

+> Take a note of those Backup codes.
+They are your only saving grace if you lose your TOTP authenticator device.
+Keep them written down and stored somewhere safe! :)

 ![Google Authenticator](https://s.3xpl0its.xyz/2020-06-17/1592406959_1270x1002.png)

 I'm going to try and keep this part simple as it doesn't make sense for me to show answering all of the questions.
 Just answer yes (`y`) to all questions except the one I'm showcasing below.